Base bleed

-Base bleed is a system used on some artillery shells to increase range, typically by about 20–35%.
-It expels gas into the low pressure area behind the shell to reduce base drag (it does not produce thrust).
+Base bleed or base burn (BB) is a system used on some artillery shells to increase range, typically by about 20%–35%.
+It expels gas into the low-pressure area behind the shell to reduce base drag (but does not produce thrust, unlike rocket-assisted projectiles).
+Being percentage-based, the range extension is more useful on longer-range artillery where an increase of approximately 5–15 km can be achieved, and it also was found that the reduced turbulence gave the projectiles a more consistent trajectory, resulting in tighter grouping, and efficient shelling more than 40 km away.